juniorsundarCasual/TGT/vault/volume-5.chapter-396.md

 "Will we still be holding combat lessons?"
 Kili probed.

-"Yes, but only evasive maneouvres.
-No body conditioning," Rianna emphasised.
+"Yes, but only evasive manoeuvres.
+Nobody conditioning," Rianna emphasised.

 ____